danjacobellis/EE445S-lab/docs/primer.md

 **Understanding the nuances** – We make assumptions in developing the theory that are often violated in practice.
 For example, floating point arithmetic introduces [numerical errors][11] which must be accounted for.
 The lab exercises give us an opportunity to test our assumptions and correct for them when necessary.

-## Lab reading assignments and quizzes
+## Reading assignments and quizzes

 The reading assignments are intended to help you get up to speed on background and terminology so that you can communicate more efficiently with your lab partner and the TA.
 The quiz questions will be drawn from topics covered in the reading assignment.